Active substances that may have their plasma concentration altered by Glivec

 Women of childbearing potential must be advised to use effective contraception during treatment.

-There are no adequate data on the use of imatinib in pregnant women.
+There are limited data on the use of imatinib in pregnant women.
+There have been post-marketing reports of spontaneous abortions and infant congenital anomalies from women who have taken Glivec.
 Studies in animals have however shown reproductive toxicity (see section 5.3 in EUSMPC) and the potential risk for the foetus is unknown.
 Glivec should not be used during pregnancy unless clearly necessary.
 If it is used during pregnancy, the patient must be informed of the potential risk to the foetus.

 Effects on ability to drive and use machines

-No studies on the effects on the ability to drive and use machines have been performed.
-However, patients should be advised that they may experience undesirable effects such as dizziness or blurred vision during treatment with imatinib.
+Patients should be advised that they may experience undesirable effects such as dizziness, blurred vision or somnolence during treatment with imatinib.
 Therefore, caution should be recommended when driving a car or operating machinery.

 Patients with advanced stages of malignancies may have numerous confounding medical conditions that make causality of adverse reactions difficult to assess due to the variety of symptoms related to the underlying disease, its progression, and the co-administration of numerous medicinal products.